Comparisons12 min read

 Zoho One (full suite) ~$105/user/month

-That Zoho One option is the real kicker.
-For $105/user/month, you're getting CRM plus marketing automation, help desk, HR, finance, and 40+ other tools.
-Salesforce simply can't touch that value proposition — and frankly, it doesn't even try to.
+That Zoho One bundle is the real story here.
+For $105/user/month, you get CRM plus marketing automation, help desk, HR, finance, and 40+ other tools.
+Salesforce can't compete with that value proposition — it doesn't even try.

 Best For

-Cost-conscious enterprises, companies already using Zoho's ecosystem, and organizations that want strong features without a seven-figure implementation budget.
+Cost-conscious enterprises, companies already using Zoho's ecosystem, and organizations that want solid features without seven-figure implementation costs.

 Feature-by-Feature Comparison: Salesforce vs Zoho CRM for Enterprise